Aberdeen International Airport Consultative Committee

 If you have any questions about the work of the Committee which you cannot answer by reference to the agendas, minutes and annual reports published on this website, please contact the Secretary in the first instance.
 We will do our best to answer.

 If you wish to attend a meeting of the Committee as an observer, please contact the Secretary for an invitation.
-If you come as an observer, you will not be permitted to participate in the business of the Committee and you might be asked to leave the meeting during discussion on any commercially sensitive matter, or any item that relates to a specific person.
+If you come as an observer, you will not be permitted to participate in the business of the Committee and you might be asked to leave the meeting during discussion on any commercially sensitive matter, or any item that relates to a specific person or organisation.

 If you have an item that you wish to raise with the Committee, please contact the Secretary with a note of the item and with any supporting detail (for example, what outcome you are seeking).
 We will then advise you on whether you should in the first place seek to have the matter raised by a member of the Committee.
 If you are invited to attend and present your item, you will be allowed to speak at the invitation of the Chairman and to listen to any related discussion.
 You will also be permitted to remain at the meeting as an observer (see previous paragraph).